 10. Need to get in touch over the Christmas period?

-Whitbread will close for the festive season from 2pm on Christmas Eve, reopening Monday 4th of January, 2021.
-Please note that we will have a smaller team on hand to assist your enquiries until Wednesday 13th of January, 2021.
+Whitbread will close for the festive season from 2pm on Christmas Eve, reopening Monday 3rd of January, 2022.

 Should you have a claims emergency and require assistance, please call us on 1300 424 627 for further instruction, or click here to read our after-hours emergency claims guide.